mdjahidhasan009/SQL/case.md

 | 4  | **2017-01-06**   | 2017-01-31      |

 **Explanation**
-As you see row with Id = 1 is ﬁrst, that because Date1 have lowest record from entire table 2017-01-01, row where Id = 3 is second that because Date2 equals to 2017-01-02 that is second lowest value from table and so on.
+As you see row with Id = 1 is first, that because Date1 have the lowest record from entire table 2017-01-01, row where Id = 3 is second that because Date2 equals to 2017-01-02 that is second-lowest value from table and so on.

 So we have sorted records from 2017-01-01 to 2017-01-06 ascending and no care on which one column Date1 or Date2 are those values.